MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Support compression*: Implement compression mechanisms in your network protocols to reduce the size of data being transferred.
 Compression can significantly reduce the amount of data transmitted over the network, leading to improved performance and reduced bandwidth usage.

-- *Utilize connection pooling*: Connection pooling allows for the reuse of established network connections, to reduce the overhead of establishing new connections for each request.
+- *Utilize connection pooling*: Connection pooling allows for the reuse of established network connections to reduce the overhead of establishing new connections for each request.
 Connection pooling can improve the efficiency of network communication by avoiding the overhead of connection setup and teardown.

 - *Implement other optimizations*: Explore other optimizations that are specific to your workload and network environment.
 For example, you can use content caching, load balancing, and traffic shaping to further optimize network traversal.